heptarch/heptarch.github.io/drafts/cone.md

 ## IV. <a href="#toc">Fear</a><a id="sec-4" name="sec-4"></a>

 Borges, in his inimitable history *The Fearful Sphere of Pascal*, gives us the following Hermetic recipe: "God is an intelligible sphere, whose center is everywhere and whose circumference is nowhere."
-In agreement with Albertelli, the evident problem with this formula is that such a sphere is not intelligible.
+The evident problem with this formula is that such a sphere is not intelligible.
 If it is a sphere, it must have circumference and a centre!
-Parmenides offers a way out: the image of an *expanding* sphere.
+These are definitional; without precisely locating them, we cannot have a sphere, as Albertelli and Aristotle both point out.
+Parmenides offers a way out: the image of an *infinitely expanding* sphere.
+In case this remains illegible, we can suppress a spatial dimension and

 ## List